-By now you may be able to guess where this is heading: Adam refused to reimburse Marianne for his half of the expenses.
+By now, you may be able to guess where this is heading: Adam refused to reimburse Marianne for his half of the expenses.
 So Marianne ended up footing thousands of dollars of expenses out of her own pocket.
-Frankly, the rift between them became so deep that it continues to plague their relationship.
+Frankly, the rift between them became so deep that it continued to plague their relationship.

 Now, if you’re sitting there thinking to yourself: not my children--they would never do that, I implore you not to take that gamble.
 Unfortunately, we see these types of situations play out over and over again in our office.

-So, you ask, what’s the better solution if your actual goal isn’t about avoiding probate but is truly about making things easy and equitable for your children?
+What’s the better solution if my actual goal is about making things easy and equitable for my children?

 Consider using a trust.
 If you think that most estate planners are biased towards preferring trusts to a Will, you’re right!
-And there’s good reason for it.
-(Again, see last month’s article on “government-proofing” your plan for additional examples: http://vip.carolinafep.com/govtproof.)
+There's a good reason for it.

 While our office helps clients with both will-based and trust-based plans, we believe that trusts are a far more powerful tool.
 Here’s just one example of why: